mpaviotti/mpaviotti.github.com/phd.markdown

 Let's start with something basic yet **very important**.

 Getting a doctorate could be one of your **biggest life achievements** and the most amazing time of your life.
-This, provided you can actually make it to the end of the line, in which case it can turn into one of your worst nightmares.
+This, provided you can actually make constant progress throughout and make it to the end of the line.
+Otherwise, it can turn into one of your worst nightmares, a long winded tunnel where you cannot see the light at the end of it.
 What determines which of these two scenarios you get into is the **relationship with your** main co-worker, i.e. your **supervisor**!

 > The success of your PhD depends almost entirely on the relationship between you and your supervisor.